The Pythagoras number and the $u$-invariant of Laurent series fields in several variables: Introduction

 \section{Introduction}

-Let $K$ be a field of characteristic different from 2.
-The Pythagoras number $p(K)$ of $K$ is the smallest integer $p\ge 1$ (or $\infty$) such that every sum of (finitely many) squares in $K$ can be written as a sum of $p$ squares.
-In this paper we will mainly study the case of a Laurent series field $F_n=k(\!(t_1,\dotsc, t_n)\!)$ in $n\ge 2$ variables over a field $k$ of characteristic $\neq 2$.
-(The $n=1$ case is classical.)
-It turns out (cf. Prop.$\;$\ref{prop3p3v1}) that the case with $k$ a nonreal field (i.e. a field in which $-1$ is a sum of squares) is much easier than the case with $k$ a real field.
+Let $K$ be a field, which we assume to have characteristic different from 2.
+The Pythagoras number $p(K)$ of $K$ is the smallest integer $p\ge 1$ or $+\infty$ such that every sum of (finitely many) squares in $K$ can be written as a sum of at most $p$ squares in $K$.
+(Of course, this definition is still valid in characteristic 2.)
+The $u$-invariant $u(K)$ in the sense of Elman--Lam \cite{ElmanLam73MZ} is the supremum of dimensions of anisotropic \emph{torsion} quadratic forms over $K$.
+(A quadratic form over $K$ is called torsion if its Witt equivalence class is a torsion element in the Witt group of quadratic forms over $K$.)